Lisbon with Kids: Things to Do and Itinerary for 3 Days

 In a nutshell

-- Lisbon is a great destination for a family trip.
-There are amazing things to do for kids of all ages in Lisbon.
+• Lisbon is a fantastic city for a family trip, with plenty to keep kids of all ages entertained.

-- In this article, we give you a suggested itinerary for 3 days in Lisbon with kids – including lots of personal tips such as playgrounds and places to eat.
+• In this article, we put together a suggested 3-day itinerary in Lisbon with kids, plus practical tips for playgrounds, getting around, and places to eat.

 Is it Worth Traveling to Lisbon with Kids?

-The locals are incredibly welcoming to children, and there are so many cool things to see and do that will have all kids excited – from toddlers to teenagers.
+The locals are incredibly welcoming to children, and there’s so much to see and do that will excite kids of all ages—from toddlers to teens.

-In this article, we share our best tips and itinerary for things to do in Lisbon with kids.
+In this article, we share our top tips and a 3-day itinerary for Lisbon with kids.

 Where to Stay in Lisbon with Kids?

-There are plenty of places to stay in Lisbon that are super family-friendly.
-Most hotels are cool with little guests, but here are some that we especially recommend.
+Lisbon has plenty of family-friendly places to stay.
+Most hotels are happy to welcome kids, but here are a few we especially recommend.

 The Felix 10

-It’s not a typical kid-friendly hotel, but it’s still our favorite!
-There are family rooms with two big beds in two separate rooms and the staff is awesome with kids.
-In the evening, parents can chill on the roof terrace with a glass of wine.
+Not a typical kid-focused hotel, but our favorite!
+Family rooms have two large beds in separate rooms, and the staff is great with children.
+Parents can unwind in the evening on the rooftop terrace with a glass of wine.

-It’s in a quiet area close to the center.
-Tram line 25E stops just around the corner, so you can always start your day with a ride on one of the old trams.
+It’s in a quiet area near the center.
+Tram line 25E stops just around the corner, so you can start your day with a ride on one of the classic trams.

 Martinhal Lisbon Chiado